 In this step, the program will require you to select file types to scan.
 All compatible file types are listed in the menu, for example, photos, music, and videos.
 Choose the types you are intended to recover and click the button "Next".

 Step 3.
 Allow FonePaw Program to Access Android SD Card

 FonePaw Android Data Recovery will try to install an app to get permission to access data on the SD card.
 On your Android phone, open Settings and enable Install via USB to install the FonePaw app.

 After the app is installed, it will pop up with messages asking for permission to read phone data, just tap the button "Allow".

 Step 4.
 Scan Deleted Files in Android SD Card

 After getting the access permission, FonePaw Android Data Recovery will scan your Android SD card and try to find out all deleted files.
 It will apply a standard scan at first, if the deleted files on SD card don't appear after that, click Deep Scan.

 Step 5.
 Choose Files to Restore from Android SD Card

 Scan complete!
 In the left pane, you can see the scan result.
 Choose file types.
-Then you can preview data in details.
-Remind that names of deleted ones are in red font.
+Then you can preview data in detail.
+Remind that the names of deleted ones are in red font.
 And you can tap the ON/OFF button and set to displayed deleted items only.
-Check contents you want.
+Check the contents you want.
 Click the button "Recover".
 You can get them back lost files from Android SD card.